 A high-octane activity not too far from the main hustle of the city, the thrills of driving an ATV in the Anza-Borrego desert are second to none.

-Run by San Diego Dune Tours, this adventure is packed with fun at every turn — a once-in-a-lifetime experience that shouldn’t be overlooked.
+This adventure is packed with fun at every turn — a once-in-a-lifetime experience that shouldn’t be overlooked.

 48 – Take a hot tub cruise!